 This post addresses many of the challenges presented by those who oppose the differentiated instruction model.
 For an overview of differentiated instruction, see my post on What Is Differentiation Really? and The 4 Ways to Differentiate Instruction.
 Having worked with some of the most severely challenged students for the vast majority of my teaching career I have found … Continue reading Is Differentiation a Dirty Word?

 There are so many things outside of our control as a teacher.
 We can’t control the poverty level of our students, or the education level of their parent, or whether that parent is too busy working to feed their kids to meet with us.
-We can’t change any of the tragedy they may have happened … Continue reading 12 Ways To Create A Safe and Effective Space For Student Learning
+We can’t change any of the tragedies that may have happened … Continue reading 12 Ways To Create A Safe and Effective Space For Student Learning